ertomz/nn-project-website/README.md

 Another consideration is training the model on tattoos that have indigenous roots.
 It may be problematic for the model to create new tattoos that mimic tribal and other indigenous tattoos.

-When Everett Randle got the tattoo created by DALL-E2, people started to worry that the model could become "some kind of branding machine" (Hood, 2022).
+When Everett Randle got the tattoo created by DALL-E2, people started to worry that the model could become "some kind of branding machine" [[2]](#2).
 I agree, but I also think that this could be addressed by managing what images are used in training and offering complete transparensy with how the model is trained.

 ## Database

 I could not find any explicit databases of images of tattoos (one might work but it is the preliminary database for identifying criminals based on their tattoos).
-In their 2020 Medium post, Betin walks through how they designed StyleGan2, including how they collected the tattoo images and then scraped and cleaned the data.
+In his 2020 Medium post, Betin walks through how he designed StyleGan2, including how they collected the tattoo images and then scraped and cleaned the data [[1]](#1).
 This process could be mimicked and likely improved in this project.

 ## References
 <a id="1">[1]</a>
+Betin, Vasily.
+“Artificially Generated Tattoo.”
+Artificially Generated Tattoo, Medium, 12 Mar.
+2020, https://medium.com/vasily-betin/artificially-generated-tattoo-2d5fbe0f5146.

+<a id="2">[2]</a>
+Hood, Lonnie Lee.
+“Man Gets Tattoo of Art Created by Neural Network.”
+Man Gets Tattoo of Art Created By Neural Network, Futurism, 10 Apr.
+2022, https://futurism.com/the-byte/tattoo-created-by-neural-network.

+<a id="3">[3]</a>
+Schweitzer, Annette.
+“How Ai Can Help You Find the Perfect Tattoo.”
+Getting Good Ink: How AI Can Help You Find the Perfect Tattoo, NVIDIA Blog, 29 Sept.
+2017, https://blogs.nvidia.com/blog/2017/09/29/find-the-perfect-tattoo/.

+<a id="4">[4]</a>
 Vuksic, Goran.
 “Ai and Tattoos: How We Built a Neural Network for Tattoo Style Recognition.”
 AI and Tattoos: How We Built a Neural Network for Tattoo Style Recognition, Medium, 25 Aug.
 2017, https://blog.tattoodo.io/ai-and-tattoos-how-we-built-a-neural-network-for-tattoo-style-recognition-6e641df99a05.